CentOS-virt7/xen/README.md

 Then add the following two lines in the "Patch" section:

-    Patch2001: xsa130-qemuu.patch

     Patch3001: xsa130-qemut.patch

-And finally, add the the following line after `pushd tools/qemu-xen`:
+And finally, add the following line after `pushd tools/qemu-xen-traditional`:

-    %patch2001 -p1

-And the following line after `pushd tools/qemu-xen-traditional`:

     %patch3001 -p1